One of the most common questions I get asked is this:

 “Is there any other coverage I should know about that I don’t have?”

-I’ve compiled a basic list of 10 of the best insurance coverages, along with some average pricing to help with your budget.
+Below is a compiled list of 10 of the best optional insurance coverages, along with some average pricing to help with your budget.
 Keep in mind that every company is different and the pricing estimates in this quote are in respect to Northeast Indiana and Northwest Ohio, so the pricing of a few of these options may look very different to you depending on where you live.
 Also keep in mind that not every insurance company will offer every one of these options, so make sure you discuss with your agent to determine whether not your current company offers these options as well.

 - Guaranteed Replacement Cost: Most homeowners policies will already list your home at replacement cost, and if communication between you and your agent is ongoing about it, there’s a good chance that it’s listed at an accurate number and if your house burnt down you’d be in good standing.
 But what happens when there’s a major catastrophe?
 What happens when everyone in the mile radius of yours has their house destroyed at the same time and the cost of labor and materials skyrockets based purely on circumstance?
 Well, guaranteed replacement will essentially guarantee that as long as your replacement cost estimation is accurate, the insurance company is willing to go above and beyond your listed coverage to make sure that your home is fully replaced.
 Estimated Annual Cost (EAC): $30-$50